Skip to main content

 • Avoid processed snacks like potato chips, which can hurt your concentration.

 • Be mindful of where and when you eat.
 Avoid eating in front of the TV, which can lead to overeating.
-Instead, sit down, relax, and really enjoy your food.
+Instead, sit down, relax and enjoy your food.
 Chew slowly and savor the taste and texture.

 • Don’t shop when you’re hungry to avoid unhealthy impulse buys.